MaciekKormickiKolmostar/maciek-test/README.md

 # maciek-test
-This is used to practice using GitHub
+This is used to practice using GitHub.
+Maciek is waiting for CSA machine to be up.